Orient'Est Métiers

 Visual identity elements for Orient'Est Métiers

-Feature 1: visual career exploration
+Visual career exploration

 Career guidance platforms typically present careers only as endless scrollable lists or search results, overwhelming and disconnected from the relationships between fields.
 Users needed a way to understand how domains relate to each other while exploring freely.